ehmicky/autoserver/docs/performance.md

   - `measuresmessage` `{string}`: console-friendly table with the same information as `measures`

-Additionally, a `X-Response-Time: number`
-[protocol header](protocols.md#headers-and-method) is sent in the response.
+Additionally, a `metadata.duration` property is sent in the response.